sn0wF1eld/sn0wt3ch/pages/sn0wSt0rm.md

 Each tx can have the following keys in its config:

 - `:clean-up-fn` - a function that takes 2 arguments (this, which is meant for the step that is calling it, and tx which is the transaction record that needs to be analysed);
 - `:fail-fast?` - this is the flag that decides if an exception was to occur, would we stop the entire processing pipeline or not.
 For instance, if the entire system is dependent on a database, maybe it is better to gracefully stop it, than to risk losing data.
 - `:retries` - this is used to set the number of retries we want to happen if something fails.
 If the step in question is \
   dependent on an external system, and it fails the processing of the data, we might want to retry an x amount of times before we actually give up and execute the cleanup function.

 ## Thread type

 Since Sn0wSt0rm was updated to use JDK19 (until the next LTS is out), Virtual threads were added, and to use them in the thread pools that the framework uses, you just need to set the `:threads-type` to `:virtual`.
 If you want to use platform threads, then set it to `:platform`.
 By default platform threads are used.

 ## Tx Manager

 Since the concept of transactions was introduced, we need a way to manage these transactions, so the tx-manager was introduced as well.
 It is responsible for handling transactions operations (creating/deleting/etc).

 The tx-manager configuration is mandatory, although, if there isn't a tx-manager that is properly configured, it will try to default to in-memory managed type (:mem).

 The configuration that needs to be added to the steps configuration looks like the following:

 ```
 :tx-manager {:type :mem
-             :conf {:file "/Users/iceman/Desktop/transactions.edn"}}
+             :conf {:tx-file "/Users/iceman/Desktop/transactions.edn"}}
 ```

 It contains the following:

 `:type` - the type of manager to be used (currently only :mem is supported);
 `:conf` - contains the specific configuration for the transaction manager (in the case of the :mem type, we need a file location).

 When the transaction manager was introduced, it was done so to enable the serialization of current operations, i.e. to make sure that the `in-flight` data is not lost.
 To do so, we need to serialize the in-flight objects and flush them to disk, and, if present, load them back from disk, and continue processing when the service is restarted.
 For the :mem tx-manager, this translates to having a `:file` configuration, to know exactly where to save/load that data from.